 Our summer slow-down is long too.
 People often ask me when our “off” season is, and I reply that it begins when the temperatures climb above 105° fahrenheit and ends when the temperature drops back below 105°.
 This usually corresponds with dates in mid May and mid October.
 This means that we have five long months without much activity in the gallery.

-Second, it means we have a lot of time on our hands during the summer.
+Second, it means our Scottsdale gallery staff has a lot of time on their hands during the summer.
 During the season we have a constant flurry of activity.
 We have days where we will have hundreds of people through the gallery, each one of them requiring attention and follow-up.
 During the summer we have days where we may only have one or two people through the gallery.
 The difference in activity can be somewhat shocking.

 Many of you also experience slower times in your business as the art market in your local area enters a slower time of year.
 Allow me to share some of the activities we engage in during the slow times – activities that you might find helpful as you are planning for your slow times.

 - We follow up with customers.
 I can’t emphasize enough how important this is.
 As I mentioned before, during our busy season the volume of traffic can be overwhelming.
 We do our best to follow up with every customer right after we interact with them, but our off season is a great time to follow up with the ones who didn’t respond, or who told us they weren’t quite ready to buy.
 I’ve mentioned before that I feel that most artists and gallerists aren’t following up enough with their customers.
 Off season can be a great time to improve your follow up.
 Don’t feel awkward if it’s been a while since you last reached out to a customer – dash off an email or pick up the phone.
 Even though it’s already hot here, June usually ends up being a very good month because of all of the sales we close using follow-up techniques.